hyperlexus/redflags/README.md

 flag trainer with different difficulty modes.

 ## easy:
-three options from the entire world
+three options

 ## medium:
-four options from the same continent
+four options

 ## hard:
-input field for the country (you have to know it)
+input field for the country (you have to know and type it)

 ## insane:
 just a map where you have to click where the corresponding country is